MKT 101. Marketing in the 21st Century. 3 Credit Hours.

 MKT 201.
 Foundations of Marketing.
 3 Credit Hours.

-Freshman or Sophomore AND Miami Herbert Business School.
+Freshman or Sophomore AND Miami Herbert Business School AND (if students have taken MKT 301 students cannot take MKT 201).

 Components: LEC.